AppWerft/TitaniumAndroidModuleDevelopment/TiScrape.md

 Details you can find in [Maven howto](http://maven.apache.org/plugins/maven-source-plugin/usage.html)

 Now we can dive into code.
 Lets open ScraperModule.java.
+The ScraperProxy.java I have deleted.
+WE dont need a proxy and intances, because teh main work is done in an async task and we have a strong binding in callback.
+With other workds, we have no return value.

 First in the header we import all required stuff, first the appc stuff, the java and android stuff and in the and we import both thirtparty libraries: